Missouri Innovation Campus

-Students begin the program their junior year of high school by taking not only courses required to graduate from high school, but also college credit courses that will position them to graduate from high school with an associate degree from Metropolitan Community College.
+Students begin the program their junior year of high school by taking not only courses required to graduate from high school, but also college credit courses that will position students to graduate from MCC with an Associate's degree soon after high school graduation.
 The final two years will be focused on completing a Bachelor of Science degree from the University of Central Missouri.

 This accelerated model is a four-year, year-round program that reduces degree completion by two years for students finishing their coursework on time as identified by their four-year plan.